ld-x/last-draft/README.md

 ```

 #### `entities`
 Array of entities to use.
-Any of the following: `link`, `hashtag`.
+Any of the following: `link`, `hashtag`, `mentions`.
 By default all are included:

 ```jsx
 <Editor